phueb/WikiNeighbors/README.md

 * allow user to enter a pair of words and retrieve similarity
 * provide option of saving a noun-only vocabulary
+* fix tooltip on hover to display param2val